BSc Biology

 Program Overview

-The 3-Year Bachelor of Biology at Western University offers students a thorough and versatile general education in life sciences, genetics, ecology, physiology, and cell biology.
+The 4-Years Bachelor of Biology at Western University offers students a thorough and versatile general education in life sciences, genetics, ecology, physiology, and cell biology.
 The program is appropriate for students who need a general foundation in biological science and the demands of most scientific professions or post-secondary education.

 Structural framework for curriculum: